Create a Python virtual environment

 pip install cmsisdsp

-You’ll be working with a Jupyter notebook, so the jupyter package must also be installed:
+You’ll be working with a Jupyter notebook, so install the jupyter package:

 pip install jupyter

-Finally, you’ll need packages to read sound files and display plots:
+Finally, you’ll also need packages for reading sound files, playing sound using widgets, and displaying plots:

 jupyter notebook

-Create a new Jupyter notebook by clicking new and selecting Python 3 (ipykernel).
+Create a new Jupyter notebook by clicking New and selecting Python 3 (ipykernel).
+The new notebook is called Untitled.
+Rename it to something descriptive, for example cmsis-dsp.

-Type the following Python code into your notebook and run the cell (shift-enter).
-All the Python code in this learning path is intended to be executed in the same Jupyter notebook.
+All the Python code blocks in this Learning Path are intended to be executed in the same Jupyter notebook.

 import cmsisdsp as dsp